jakobsRepository/Interactive-Graph-Cuts-for-Object-Segmentation/README.md

 # Interactive-Graph-Cuts-for-Object-Semgmentation
-This Repository implements a Interactive Graph Cuts Model for binary segmentation as described in the [Paper](https://www.csd.uwo.ca/~yboykov/Papers/iccv01.pdf).
+This Repository implements an Interactive Graph Cuts Model for binary segmentation as described in the [Paper](https://www.csd.uwo.ca/~yboykov/Papers/iccv01.pdf).
 Main Idea is to find parameters of a energy function which lead to its minimum energy by constructing an (s,t)-graph whose cut value equals the energy of this function.

 # Problem Description: